BryantALeal/TextAnalysisAssignment2/README.md

 The code is split off into different sections that I will describe in detail below:
 <ol type="a">
   <li>Webscraper</li>
   <br>The webscraper uses a combination of two packages, Selenium and Beautiful Soup.
 Both of these were used because of their individual benefits.
-For example, Beauitful Soup makes parsing through HTML easily.
+For example, Beauitful Soup makes parsing through HTML easy.
 This enabled us to parse for each beer's URL.
 With those URLs, we were able to automate the process of clicking through each of those URLs and scrape a beer's name, user rating, and user comments/reviews.
 Once complete, the data needed to be split since all comments were one combined into one item in a list.
 We also needed to cean the data as some HTML code remained in the comments.
 Once complete, the dataframe was written as a CSV file and passed on for analysis.

   <li>Word Frequency Analysis</li>